RafaelAlthaus/react-native-juno/README.md

 `$ react-native swiftify`

-Keep in mind that this lib requires at least Swift 4 and Deployment Target 11.0.
+Keep in mind that this lib requires at least Swift 4 and Deployment Target 11.0 or greater on your Podfile.

 ### Extra steps for Android